Karlitoyo/Waste-Not-Want-Not/README.md

 In my initial version I took a sytle from neomorphism as mentioned previously and styled the navigation to work within a neomorphism style website.
 Upon review of the colour scheme and mechanics of the website I re-developed the design using a more bootstrap oriented approach.
-In the second version (re-design) I too the navigation from bootstrap and also the carousel style hero slideshow.
+In the second version (re-design) I incorporated the navigation from bootstrap and also the carousel style hero slideshow.
 This is fundamentally a better design and ease of programming is straight forward.
 The initial slideshow involved the use of javascript functions.
 (While interesting to learn it is more complex and therefore more prone to error than bootstrap carousel).